 - We work with the adolescent’s family, school, and outpatient providers to ensure continuity of treatment during hospitalization and continuation of care upon discharge.

-- Unlike our other units that have set visiting times, families and outpatient providers may schedule their visiting times with staff in our unit at times that are convenient for them, thus providing more flexibility for visitors and less stimulation on the unit at one time.
+- Families and outpatient providers may schedule virtual visits with staff in our unit to provide flexibility and less stimulation on the unit for all patients.

 Knowledgeable staff in the Specialized Pediatric Inpatient Unit at Harbor Oaks Hospital

 We are pleased to have staff that is highly trained in serving children and families with acute developmental, behavioral, and emotional needs.
 We understand that this unique population requires high levels of supervision and intervention, so we provide an average patient to staff ratio of 2:1.
 Should a child require additional support, we are happy to include one-on-one supervision at no additional charge.

 Our treatment program team works together to help children and families navigate complex symptoms and difficult behaviors.
 Our individualized treatment programs help children and adolescents learn the developmentally-appropriate replacement skills that they need to encourage healthy relationships and to become more functional in social and learning settings.